Multi-Tenancy

 Data Isolation

-- Backups -- Backup data and schedules are scoped to the tenant's connections.
+- Backups -- PBS archives and PVE backup jobs are scoped to the tenant's PBS namespace and vDC pool.

-- Reports and Alerts -- Generated per tenant, never cross-tenant.
+- Reports and Alerts -- Generated and displayed within tenant boundaries.

 Switching Tenants

 Users assigned to multiple tenants can switch between them using the tenant selector in the top navigation bar.
-Switching tenants immediately changes the visible connections, resources, and data to those belonging to the selected tenant.
+Switching tenants changes visible vDCs, resources, backups, alerts, events, and reports immediately.

 Use Cases